Kalamunda, Western Australia: Demographics

 The most popular religious affiliations in descending order in the 2016 census were No Religion 33.1%, Catholic 22.4%, Anglican 18.8%, Not Stated 9.0% and Christian, nfd 3.8%.
 Christianity was the largest religious group reported overall (61.4%) (this figure excludes not stated responses).

 The population profile of Kalamunda is slightly in advance of the Perth Metropolitan area with a media age of 47, compared with Perth Metropolitan areas median age of 36, and it is likely that in time it will develop a large retirement population.
 The population of Kalamunda and the surrounding areas have a diverse ethnicity.
 Notably however, there are many Italian families who became involved in the orchard industry in the post-Second World War migration period.

-Despite the steady encroach of the urban sprawl in recent times which has eroded the sense of a 'regional centre', Kalamunda remains a quiet town amongst the jarrah forests on the Darling Scarp.
+Despite the steady encroach of the urban sprawl in recent times which has eroded the sense of a 'regional centre', Kalamunda remains a quiet suburb amongst the jarrah forests on the Darling Scarp.

 Short stay accommodation in a forest setting close to Perth is a growth area, and Kalamunda is increasingly offering ecotourism experiences for local and overseas visitors.